P1_1

 SURVEY.

-An inspection by a professional marine surveyor will be most advisable to a first-time buyer, furthermore, a survey is a sound investment to any buyer of a used boat, and normally required by insurers anyway.
-A good surveyor will be able to assess the cost of restoration of a PB to any level, either to be done by the buyer himself, or by a boatyard, and there will be a very, very, big difference between the two estimates.
+An inspection by a professional marine surveyor will be highly advisable to any first time boat buyer, and a survey is normally required by insurers anyway.
+A good surveyor will be able to assess the cost of restoration of a PB to any level, either to be undertaken by the buyer himself or by a boatyard - and there will be a very, very, big difference between the two.
 Much can be learned about the condition of any boat by a careful inspection by a buyer himself, and many areas of neglect will be obvious even to a novice.
-Upon receipt of a survey a PB buyer should then make an honest assessment of his abilities and limitations to actually undertake the project, regarding time and finances.
-It should also be remembered that boat surveyors are far from infallible, and there will probably be things that he misses on any type of boat.
+Upon receipt of a survey a PB buyer should then make an honest assessment of his abilities and limitations to actually undertake the project, regarding time, skills and finances.
+It should also be remembered that boat surveyors are far from infallible, and there will probably be things that a surveyor misses on any type of boat.

 AGE.

-The age of a boat, along with the age of the buyer, may determine what type of vessel will be best for a particular person.
+The age of a boat, along with the age of the buyer may determine what type of vessel will be best for a particular person.
 A young man might consider that he has plenty of time to restore a PB, before he even thinks about sailing it anywhere.
-An older person, perhaps recently retired, will have a different perspective, and may opt to buy a RTGB that requires little or no repair, and which can be enjoyed immediately with the minimum of attention.
+An older person, perhaps recently retired will have a different perspective and may opt to buy a RTGB that requires little or no repair, and that can be enjoyed immediately with the minimum of attention.

 SKILLS.

 The skills and abilities needed to restore a PB are often underestimated by newcomers to boat ownership.
-For a project boat, which a buyer plans to largely restore himself, the skills might require the ability to repair or replace complicated electrical equipment, plumbing, carpentry, hydraulics, sails and ropes, and the many branches of these skills.
-It is perfectly possible to learn how to do individual tasks from reference to specialist nautical books, Internet forums and suppliers' help-lines.
-However, even with the knowledge of how to do something, it still requires skill and tools to actually do it.
+A project boat that a buyer plans to largely restore himself might require the ability to repair or replace complicated electrical equipment, plumbing, carpentry, hydraulics, sails and ropes and the many sub-branches of these.
+It is perfectly possible to learn how to do individual tasks on a boat from specialist nautical books, Internet forums and suppliers' help lines, but even with the information about how to do something, it often requires skill and tools to actually do it.

 Even if the new owner of a project boat has the skills, repairs frequently require a large collection of different tools, especially for carpentry work.
-The author recently repaired a damaged toe-rail on his schooner Britannia.
-It required shaping and splicing-in a new 6-foot-long teak plank, 7-inches wide and 1-inch thick.
-The tools that were employed were: a bench circular saw, an electric hand sander, a bench sander, a jig-saw, an oscillating sander, a bench and a hand router, a power planer, a power drill, four clamps, four different chisels, and numerous screws, glues, caulking and varnish.
-If a person has to buy or rent some of these tools repair costs will rise.
-The Author already had them all, so the actual cost of the toe-rail repair was only $130 for the wood.
-This was a bit different to a quote from a local carpentry shop for the same job, of between $600 and $800.
+I recently repaired a damaged toe-rail on Britannia.
+It required shaping and splicing in a new 6’ foot long teak plank, 7” inches wide and 1” inch thick that I bought wholesale for $130, and what I considered to be a good price.
+The tools that were employed for the repair were: a bench circular saw, an electric hand sander, a bench sander, a jig-saw, an oscillating sander, a hand router, a power planer, a power drill, four clamps, four different chisels, along with numerous screws, glues, caulking and varnish.
+If a person has to buy or rent some of these tools costs will rise.
+I already had them all except the wood, so the actual cost of the repair was only $130.
+This was a bit different to a quote from a local carpentry shop for the same job of between $600 and $800.
 During the course of Britannia’s restoration there have been numerous similar instances of savings amounting to thousands.
-By doing repairs himself an owner also gets to know his boat intimately, which one day might be a life saver at sea.
+Another advantage for an owner doing repairs himself is that he gets to know his boat intimately, that one day might be a life saver at sea.

 PERSONAL CIRCUMSTANCES.